 Has Southie gone completley bonkers? – Update*

 Triple O’s – the seedy bar where notorious gangster Whitey Bulger was a fixture – is long gone from this area.
-Whitey is now spending the rest of his life in prison and across the street from Whitey’s infamous shake-down joint, is a brand-new Starbucks.
+Whitey is now spending the rest of his life in prison, and across the street from Whitey’s infamous shake-down joint is a brand-new Starbucks.
 The old reference name of this neighborhood, the Lower End – has been replaced too many times to count – the West End, The West Side, City Side and now Broadway Village.
-This is a symbol of a new era for South Boston – the gentrified one -with multi-million dollars condos, yoga and cycle studios, trendy restaurants and now a potential new name.
-But underneath all the shiny-new buildings and inflated real estate prices is the grit and heart of our working class town – the heart that made South Boston appealing in the first place.
+This is a symbol of a new era for South Boston – the gentrified one -with multi-million dollar condos, yoga and cycle studios, trendy restaurants, and now a potential new name.
+But underneath all the shiny-new buildings and inflated real estate prices is the grit and heart of our working-class town – the heart that made South Boston appealing in the first place.

-We don’t need a marketing gimmick to sell more over-priced real estate.
-First there was the Seaport District, then the Innovation District, and now Broadway Village.
-Honestly, everybody just relax.
-It’s South Boston – near Broadway Station – it’s a simple as that.
+We don’t need a marketing gimmick to sell more overpriced real estate.
+First, there was the Seaport District, then the Innovation District, and now Broadway Village.
+Honestly, everybody relax.
+It’s South Boston – near Broadway Station – it’s as simple as that.
 If it’s good enough for generations before, shouldn’t it be good enough for us?

 *Correction: CIS initially stated that the “Broadway Village” subject was voted on at a recent West Broadway Neighborhood Association meeting.
 We were erroneous in that fact and apologized to the WBNA for any undue stress it may have caused.